Show Me A Picture Of Chimpanzee

 Learning and Culture

 Chimpanzees are capable of learning new skills and behaviors from one another.
 This process of social learning is essential for the transmission of knowledge and the development of culture.
 Different chimpanzee communities have developed their own unique tool-using traditions, which are passed down from one generation to the next.
-These traditions can include the use of different types of tools for the same task, or the use of tools for entirely different purposes.
+Day to day, these traditions can include the use of different types of tools for the same task, or the use of tools for entirely different purposes.
 The existence of these cultural variations suggests that chimpanzees are not simply acting on instinct, but are capable of adapting their behavior to their local environment.

 Threats to Survival